Johnserf-Seed/f2/docs/en/guide/apps/tiktok/overview.md

 <<< @/snippets/tiktok/token-manager.py#mstoken-false-sinppest{4}

 ::: tip :bulb: Hint
 The default length is `126 characters`.
-You can also call `from f2.utils.utils import gen_random_str` to generate a fake `msToken` of a different length.
+You can also call `from from f2.utils.string.generator import gen_random_str` to generate a fake `msToken` of a different length.
 :::

 ### Generate `ttwid` 🟢